10 Common Camping Errors

 “Did you bring a map?
 Our campsite’s around here – somewhere.”

-Getting lost is another common error, especially if you’re camping in the backcountry or off the beaten track.
+Getting lost is another common error, especially when camping in the backcountry or off the beaten track.
 Don’t make the assumption you know where you’re going, even if you’ve been to the location before.
 Directions, a good map, and a compass should be the first items packed in your car.
 GPS can be handy as well.

 “Could you have picked a nastier place to pitch a tent?”